 In addition to the parental controls that Google Family Link provides, Twigby’s Self Care also has settings and controls that are useful for parents.
 Using Self Care online or in the app allows you do to many things to your Twigby account such as pay your bill, monitor your usage, turn features on and off, and more.
 If you feel the need to turn off talk, text, or data access from your child’s phone for any reason, it can be done in Self Care.
 Plus, with Twigby’s free Overage Protection, you can prevent your child from exceeding their minutes and data to have control of your monthly bill.
 There are no surprise charges on your monthly bill!

 Sometimes parenting can be a difficult task, especially with how fast technology is growing.
 Using the Google Family Link app as your parental control is a great tool that every parent can take advantage of to make parenting less stressful.
-The Google Family Link app is a great resource to manage your child’s phone, set digital ground rules, and gain a better understanding of how your child explores online.
+The Google Family Link app is a great resource to manage your child’s phone.
+You can set digital ground rules and gain a better understanding of how your child explores online.
 We hope you have a better understanding of Google Family Link and how it can benefit you and your child.
 If you are an Android user, you can download the app from the Google Play Store.
 If you are an iPhone user, the Google Family Link for parents app can be downloaded from the App Store.Follow us